-When you have back pain that doesn’t go away within a few weeks, your doctor will likely want you to have back pain tests to determine the cause of the pain and suggest treatment that will effectively deal with it.
+If you have back pain that doesn’t go away within a few weeks, your doctor will likely recommend testing to determine the cause of the pain and suggest treatment to effectively deal with it.

-What types of tests will a back specialist suggest?
+What common tests will a spine specialist perform?

-Two common tests to determine the cause of your back pain involve physical and neurological tests.
-Physical tests, such as moving your arms, will identify what movements cause pain.
-Neurological tests will test muscle strength, reflexes, and nerves.
+Your physician will start with physical exam tests to determine the cause of your back pain.
+Physical tests, such as moving your arms, will identify any loss of motion and will reproduce any movements that cause pain.
+Neurological tests will evaluate muscle strength, reflexes, nerves function, and sensation.

-Depending on what your doctor thinks is the problem at play, you might have to undergo different types of tests.
+Depending on what your doctor thinks is may be the source of the problem you may undergo several other types of tests.

-Here’s a rundown of common back pain tests.
+Here is a discussion of common back pain tests.

-If you’d like to see a graphical breakdown of the back pain tests, we got you covered:
+And if you’d like to see a pictorial breakdown of the back pain tests, we got you covered:

 Share This Image On Your Site